 - You’ll want to investigate what pre-existing knowledge is necessary to learn the subject.
 For instance, Calculus requires first knowing Precalculus which first requires College Algebra which first requires Algebra 2 (high school).
 The exam prep material assumes all preexisting knowledge is in place.

 - All college level sciences require a good foundation in high school level sciences.
-For instance, college level chemistry assumes knowledge of high school level biology and chemistry as well as algebra.
+For instance, college-level chemistry assumes knowledge of high school level biology and chemistry as well as algebra.
 Starting from scratch for CLEP Chemistry will be exceptionally challenging without that base- but not impossible.

-- Both composition exams and the Analyzing Literature exam assume strong command of college level language (reading and writing).
+- Both composition exams and the Analyzing Literature exam assume strong command of college-level language (reading and writing).
 If you use standardized tests in your homeschool, your student should be testing beyond 12th grade Language Arts before you begin exam prep.

 - Foreign Language CLEP exams cover 2 semesters of college foreign language.
 Your teen should have completed at least high school level 1 and probably 2 before attempting.

 Now that you have a good understanding of if an exam will make up a subject in your homeschool, or if it will follow a year or more of study, you’re ready to make a schedule!
-You can read my entire original post about creating a sample here:

 In short, only YOU can decide where CLEP exams make sense in your homeschool schedule.
 It’s based on what they’ve done, and what they plan to do in the coming years.
 In part, it also helps to know if you’re planning to use dual enrollment options, and whether or not they have zeroed in on a college major.
 The more information you have, the more specific you can be – but being uncertain isn’t a reason to do nothing.
 If you have a teen with the knowledge, a CLEP exam can be a wonderful “final exam” in the bank.
 The exam scores can be held for 20 years before being used, so the risk/reward ratio really supports testing while its fresh in their mind.